hydrobricks/hydrobricks-doc/doc/advanced.rst

 Land cover evolution
 --------------------

 Land cover fractions can evolve over time within each hydro unit.
-For multi-decade simulations, glacier retreat can substantially alter the catchment response, and ignoring it produces unrealistic results.
+This allows you to simulate processes like glacier retreat, afforestation, or urbanization.
 This section covers externally driven evolution, where the area time series is supplied directly from remote sensing or an external model.
 Two input formats are
 supported: CSV files and shapefiles.